sky9262/SKY_BANK/README.md

 # SKY_BANK
-A cpp code in which tried to create a bank account, check balance, withdraw money, deposit money.
+A cpp code in which you can create a bank account, check balance, withdraw money, deposit money.